The E3 Program

 As an advanced economy we are also committed to assisting our neighbours in transitioning to more energy efficient appliances and lighting technologies.
-Australia’s engagement internationally on appliance energy efficiency is undertaken by the Department of the Environment and Energy.
+Australia’s engagement internationally on appliance energy efficiency is undertaken by the Department of Industry, Science, Energy and Resources.

 Australia engages with the international community by forming agreements with various nations and currently has partnerships with the following organisations, in relation to appliance energy efficiency:

 - Clean Energy Ministerial (CEM)

 - International Partnership on Energy Efficiency Cooperation (IPEEC)

 - Asia-Pacific Economic Cooperation (APEC) Expert Group on Energy Efficiency and Conservation

 - International Electrotechnical Commission (IEC – SG1)